tendermint/tendermint/docs/architecture/adr-080-libp2p-implementation.md

 changes without a familiarity with the existing system, although even thoroughly designed solutions may also suffer from this weakness.

-Additionally, the iterative approach may lead tendermint initially recapitulate some of the problems with the legacy P2P design on top of the libp2p infrastructure: this should be ameliorated by the additional flexibility.
+Additionally, the iterative approach may lead Tendermint to initially recapitulate some of the problems with the legacy P2P design on top of the libp2p infrastructure: this should be ameliorated by the additional flexibility.